altoxml/board/minutes/2018-07-26 ALTO Board Meeting Minutes.md

 the github pages on the ALTO site, he will send an email to the Board with some github proposals that can be discussed at an upcoming meeting.

-wrt agenda item 5 (see chart below).
+wrt agenda item 5 (see chart below - a higher score indicates a higer priority).
 Some high priority open Schema issues have lost champions.
 There is also a variance in the complexity of the issues, some need to be seperated out into smaller issues while others can be addressed with minor scema changes.
 One possible tool for managing the issues is to use github taging so that issues could reflect priorities.